keefbaker/s3-inspector/README.md

 This forked version assumed python prerequisites are installed, doesn't print ok buckets and takes away verbose errors at the end as well as a general refactor.

+Also it allows you to add "ignored buckets" that you know are public.

+The idea of this fork is that it should run "clean" if configured with expected public buckets.

 ## What it does
  - Checks all your buckets for public access
- - For every bucket gives you the report with:
+ - For "bad" buckets gives you the report with:
    - Indicator if your bucket is public or not
    - Permissions for your bucket if it is public
    - List of URLs to access your bucket (non-public buckets will return Access Denied) if it is public